gilgulgamesh/Julia-sublime-visible-Unicode/README.md

 # Add a colour choice
 If you don't it'll probably be ugly ootb

-In theme settings, add a special colour for unicode.julia, like below
+In theme settings, add a colour for unicode.julia, like below

 ```
 // Documentation at https://www.sublimetext.com/docs/color_schemes.html